cf12/umd-cmsc414-cryptography/README.md

 identity.
 The attacker, in contrast, is a separate identity, and will not be initiating a transaction in tasks 2-4.

-A good place to start while coding your solution is to focus solely on the types of transactions, ignoring the other fields.
 You should be able to start by assuming the first transaction is of a particular type, and see what that implies for the next transaction, which will either be the same type or one of the other two.
 You can do this iteratively, and ultimately you’ll see one of the following:

   1. You have consumed the entire session, with only three transaction types appearing.